cmtt/dijs/README.md

 This method might take a callback function (in case of the default CallbackMethod) or return a promise with PromiseMethod.

-### $annotate(classFn)

-Returns a class which will be initialized with the dependencies stated in classFn's constructor.
-When classFn is a function, its parameters are being resolved to matching dependencies.

-This method must called after $resolve().

 ### $set(id, value)